Distance: End to end is 52.7 miles, plus side trips for campsites (our total was 57.2 miles or so with campgrounds and side trips).

 Description: The Batona Trail is South Jersey’s PREMIER long distance backpacking trail.
 It is South Jersey’s ONLY long distance backpacking trail, but lets not get bogged down by that.
 I used to think that I was the only idiot that would walk the whole trail end to end in one go, but apparently there are not only people who backpack the whole thing (I met four of them last weekend), there are even people who run the whole thing in one day.
 This trail doesn’t offer the same views that New Jersey’s other premier long distance backpacking trail (the 70 miles worth of Appalachian Trail in the Northwestern part of the state), but it has it’s own charm.

-I’ve been fortunate enough to backpack the whole Batona Trail three times (2011, 2013, and 2016), as well as to have done a few one night trips on it previous to those years.
+I’ve been fortunate enough to backpack the whole Batona Trail four times (2011, 2013, 2016, and 2023), as well as to have done a few one night trips on it previous to those years.
 Each time was as an adult with a group of Scouts (five of whom finished in 2011, 13 of whom finished in 2013, and 2 who did the whole thing in 2 days in 2016).
 I’ll present here our 2013 hike plan, which covered the two new reroutes.
 If you plan to do the whole thing, you might be faster (2 or 3 days for some folks) or slower (you can space it out over 5 days if you wanted to), but this plan is for four days.

 Bass River State Forest to Buttonwood Campground (16.4 miles)